Dinny Barry-Murphy: Club

 Barry-Murphy began his club hurling career with Cloughduv, however, a merger with various local clubs in 1928 led to the formation of Éire Óg.
 The newly formed club, with Barry-Murphy as a key member, entered the senior ranks in their inaugural campaign, winning the championship after a 5-2 to 3-2 defeat of Mallow in the decider.

 By 1932 Barry-Murphy had joined the St Finbarr's club, however, after a disappointing few years with the club he rejoined the Cloughduv team in 1935.

-In the twilight of his career Barry-Murphy helped Cloughduv to some of their greatest successes.
-In 1940 a 10-00 to 5-1 trouncing of Newtownshandrum gave him a highly sought-after championship medal in the junior grade.
+In the twilight of his career Barry-Murphy helped Cloughduv to some successes.
+In 1940 a 10-00 to 5-1 win over Newtownshandrum gave him a sought-after championship medal in the junior grade.

 The following year Barry-Murphy added a championship medal in the intermediate grade to his collection, following Cloughduv's 6-4 to 3-0 defeat of Buttevant.
 This win meant that Barry-Murphy is one of the few hurlers to have made a clean sweep of junior, intermediate and senior championship medals.